voxel51/fiftyone/docs/source/user_guide/brain.rst

 :meth:`compute_similarity() <fiftyone.brain.compute_similarity>` whenever the
 corresponding backend is in use.

-For example, you can configure the URL of your Qdrant server as follows:
+For example, you can configure the URL of your :ref:`Qdrant server <qdrant-integration>` as follows:

 .. code-block:: shell